JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

       values = ["ubuntu/images/hvm-ssd/ubuntu-jammy-22.04-arm64-server-*"]
     }
 ```
-From the datasource code, the onwer is **099720109477** whiles the AMI name is **ubuntu/images/hvm-ssd/ubuntu-jammy-22.04-arm64-server-*.** the * after the **server-** is the release date for the AMI but since we want to get the updated version, we used a wild card instead of an actual date.
-When we check the **terraform.tfstate** file, we can observe that the defined instace AMI has been populated but with a different AMI and Owner's details.
+From the datasource code, the onwer is **099720109477** whiles the AMI name is **ubuntu/images/hvm-ssd/ubuntu-jammy-22.04-arm64-server-*.** The * after the **server-** is the release date for the AMI but since we want to get the updated version, we used a wild card instead of an actual date.
+When we check the **terraform.tfstate** file, we can observe that the defined instance AMI has been populated but with a different AMI and Owner's details.
 This is the cases because we set the most recent to true and used the wild card for an updated version of the AMI.<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/fdc54c15-e74d-4d2a-b9c3-7290a51d26e9)<p>

 ### Create Key Pair
-Next, we will create a key pair then create a terraform resources that uses the keay pair.<p>
+Next, we will create a key pair and then create a terraform resource that uses the key pair.<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/264a3b73-dd4c-477b-9a0b-359e9edefa65)<p>

 We will now proceed to create the key pair with terraform:<p>